Coma Physics of an Interstellar Object: JWST Spatial-Spectral Mapping of 3I/ATLAS: Results

 \section{Results}

 A representative JWST spectrum of 3I/ATLAS extracted from a nucleus-centered $1\farcs5$ diameter aperture is shown in Figure~\ref{fig:all}.
 Our resulting spaxel-by-spaxel maps for CO, \ce{CO2}, \ce{H2O}, \ce{CH3OH}, and \ce{CH4} are shown in Figure~\ref{fig:maps1}.
-Maps of $N(o-\ce{H2O})$, $N(p-\ce{H2O})$, and OPR are shown in Figure~\ref{fig:maps2}.
+Maps of o-\ce{H2O}, p-\ce{H2O}, and OPR are shown in Figure~\ref{fig:maps2}.
+The difference in spatial coverage between the 2.68 $\mu$m \ce{H2O} maps and those of the remaining species is owing to the single G235H exposure for the former vs.\ five stacked G395H exposures for the latter.
+A comparison of \ce{H2O} maps derived on December 22 and December 23 is given in Appendix~\ref{sec:water-maps}.
+Here we analyze the higher S/N \ce{H2O} emission from the 2.7 $\mu$m band measured on December 22.

 Expansion dilution of the coma leaves trends in gas distribution difficult to discern in plots of $N$.
-Plotting $N\times\rho$ (m$^{-1}$), where $\rho$ (m) is the radial distance from the nucleus, corrects for this effect and more readily reveals coma anisotropies: isotropic outgassing in the absence of photolysis and coma acceleration would produce a flat $N\times\rho$ dependence with nucleocentric distance.
+Plotting $N\times\rho$, where $\rho$ (m) is the radial distance from the nucleus, corrects for this effect and more readily reveals coma anisotropies: isotropic outgassing in the absence of photolysis and coma acceleration would produce a flat $N\times\rho$ dependence with nucleocentric distance.
 Differences are dramatically evident among the major constituents of 3I/ATLAS's coma as shown in Figure~\ref{fig:maps1}.
+Continuum maps are provided in Appendix~\ref{sec:contMaps} for comparison with the gas.
+A comparison of maps produced with and without the PSG correction for opacity is given in Appendix~\ref{sec:opacity}.

 As $N\propto Q/v_{\mathrm{exp}}$, is important to keep in mind that asymmetries in $v_{\mathrm{exp}}$ will manifest as asymmetries in the $N\times\rho$ maps.
 The strong asymmetries in \trot{} for CO and \ce{CO2} mean such an asymmetry in $v_{\mathrm{exp}}$ is expected, but the JWST data do not have sufficient spectral resolution to test this.
 CO, the most abundant molecule by at least a factor of two, shows an apparent dual jet structure, with one oriented in the projected sunward direction and another perpendicular to it.
 The sunward jet is physically consistent with the lower \trot{} projected in the same direction, yet the absence of a corresponding trend in \trot{} along the perpendicular jet is puzzling.